DanielYKPan/date-time-picker/README.md

 Breaking Changes
 -------
- - Time is set on blur instead on input event.
+ - Time is set on blur instead of input event.
- - The picker has been updated for Angular 7+ apps.

 Description
 -------